Becklyn/ddd-symfony-bridge/README.md

 To have a subscriber or handler handle an event or command, simply implement a public method with a single argument typed to the event or command class.
 The name of the method and the argument can be anything, but the method must return void.
 It is traditional for the method to be named `handle` and the argument `$event` or `$command`, or for methods to be named `handleMyEventClass` in case of subscribers or handlers handling multiple different events or commands.

 ## Configuration
-To change the values of configuration options from their defaults, create a `c201_ddd.yaml` file in the `config/packages` folder within your Symfony application with the following contents:
+To change the values of configuration options from their defaults, create a `becklyn_ddd.yaml` file in the `config/packages` folder within your Symfony application with the following contents:
 ```
-c201_ddd:
+becklyn_ddd:
     option_name: value
     another_option_name: value
 ```

 ### Available Options